June 18, 2021

 So, no guarantee of a camp spot.
 I start checking hotels.
 There are three in Torrington.
 All full.
 It turns out that Father’s Day weekend in this area means lots of tourist-drawing events: the classic car show; the gravel-grinder race; and, it turns out, some huge Little League tournament.
 Between those events and whatever else, everything was booked for fifty miles around.

 Now, a real bikepacker would have no problem with this.
 I hear stories about pitching a tent beside a barn, or behind a gas station, bike packers doing that as a matter of course because, well, that’s bikepacking.
 But like so many things (surfing, e.g.), I took up bikepacking way to late in life to fully absorb and integrate the grace of the sport, and haven’t work hard enough to become an adept.
 In other words, I’m not a poser, but rather a hack.
-I go about things as best I can, but not with the, well, grace of someone for whom the sport is more natural, more innate.
+I go about things as best I can, but not with the grace or pluck of someone for whom the sport is more natural, more innate.
 And in bikepacking, not knowing I’ll have someplace to stay—anyplace—is a deal-breaker for me.

 At this point it became clear that I needed to stay where I was because as much as I didn’t like Scottsbluff, at least I had a place to sleep.
 Or did I?